CaseyVanAlstyne/t-n-d/README(final).md

 ## Description

-This is gameified version of a classic to-do application.
+This is gameified version of a classic to-do application, which rewards users based on getting stuff done.

 ## Table of Contents